lingdev/Booklist/README.md

 2.npm start - run project both Frondend and backend

-in DB to create a Database Name - bookapp in backend cofig /models.js - inside the file to change migcarate:alter to create database Table ,migcarate : safe to data for safe(not earese)
+in DB to create a Database Name - bookapp in backend cofig /models.js - inside the file to change migrate:alter to create database Table ,migrate : safe to data for safe(not erase)